 During the finale, you’ll start to see people heading down towards the rink.
 They’re claiming prime position for the character meet and greets that happen at the end of the show by the rink.

 Note some other people are heading in the other direction to avoid the huge crowd of people leaving at the same time!
 We sat through to the end and didn’t find the exit crowd too bad.

 - Photos and videos

 You can take photos and record video for personal use only.
 But remember to have fun and don’t spend the whole time stuck behind a screen!

-Disney On Ice presents Magical Ice Festival tours Australia nationally this June and July.
-It is on at Melbourne Rod Laver Arena Friday 1st to Tuesday 5th July 2016.
+Disney On Ice presents Frozen tours Australia nationally this June and July and will show at Melbourne Hisense Arena Wednesday 5 July to Sunday 9 July 2017 then Saturday 22 July and Sunday 23 July.
 Tickets start at $34.50*

 (*When tickets are purchased with cash at the box office.
 Ticket price includes GST & Booking/Inside Fee.
 Additional Transaction & Credit Card Fees may apply.)